Iris-Smok/JoyfulBookstore-PP5/README.md

 # About
 This is a full-stack e-commerce project built using Django, Python, HTML, CSS and JavaScript.
-I created a website for 'JoyfulBookstore' which is designed to sell children's books and other materials such as notebooks, school supplies or arts and crafts supplies.
+I created a website for 'JoyfulBookstore' which is designed to sell children's books

 # UX